 SwiftUI is not UIKit

-Programming basically boils down to two fundamentals: data flow and naming things.
-Simple in theory, easy to complicate in practice.
-Let's look at some code that updates an emoji on a "parent" view from a "child" view action.
+Programming basically boils down to two things: data flow and naming stuff.
+Simple in theory.
+Super easy to complicate in practice.
+To illustrate the point let's look at some iOS code that updates an emoji on a "parent" view from a "child" view action.

 Boilerplate UIKit

-In UIKit it's a whole song and dance:
+In UIKit this relatively simple task becomes a whole sad song and dance:

 import UIKit